RetroDECK/ES-DE/USERGUIDE-DEV.md

 On Unix this means /home/\<username\>/.emulationstation/, on macOS /Users/\<username\>/.emulationstation/ and on Windows C:\Users\\<username\>\\.emulationstation\

 **Note:** As of ES-DE v1.1 there is no internationalization support, which means that the application will always require the physical rather than the localized path to your home directory.
 For instance on macOS configured for the Swedish language /Users/myusername will be the physical path but /Användare/myusername is the localized path that is actually shown in the user interface.
 The same is true on Windows where the directories would be C:\Users\myusername and C:\Användare\myusername respectively.
 If attempting to enter the localized path for any directory-related setting, ES-DE will not be able to find it.
 But it's always possible to use the tilde `~` symbol when referring to your home directory, which ES-DE will expand to the physical location regardless of what language you have configured for your operating system.
-If you're using an English-localized system, this whole point is irrelevant as the physical and localized paths are always identical.
+If you're using an English-localized system, this whole point is irrelevant as the physical and localized paths are then identical.

 It's also possible to override the home directory path using the --home command line option, but this is normally required only for very special situations so we can safely ignore that option for now.